santiag0m/blog/_posts/2021-04-02-why-are-kronecker-products-so-effective.md

 In contrast to PHM, the authors of the KConv paper arrive to the sum of Kronecker Products not by construction, but by improving on the ideas about low rank decomposition of Convolutional Neural Networks proposed in [**Speeding up convolutional Neural Networks with low rank expansions**](https://arxiv.org/abs/1405.3866) and [**Exploiting Linear Structure Within Convolutional Networks for Efficient Evaluation**](https://arxiv.org/abs/1404.0736), amongst others.

-Special emphasis must be made on their use of the duality between approximating weight matrices using the sum of Kronecker Products and Singular Value Decomposition (SVD).
-This is demonstrated in Section 5.5 of the paper [**Approximation with Kronecker Products**](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.42.1924&rep=rep1&type=pdf), and it is extremely important, as it gives a hint on why such parametrizations work in practice:
+Particular emphasis must be made on their use of the duality between approximating weight matrices using the sum of Kronecker Products and Singular Value Decomposition (SVD).
+This duality is demonstrated in Section 5.5 of the paper [**Approximation with Kronecker Products**](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.42.1924&rep=rep1&type=pdf), and it is crucial, as it gives a hint on why such parametrizations work in practice:

 _"Next, we consider the situation when the matrix A to be approximated is a sum of Kronecker products:_